FireflySpectra/firefly_release/doc/README.md

 # Running Firefly

 Here we provide some examples on how to run Firefly and how to read the fits to one SDSS output.
+This examples have been written in Python2.

 The full documentation of the Python code generated with Sphynx can be found [here](http://www.mpe.mpg.de/~comparat/firefly_doc/).

 ## Content